-Cocaine’s effects on the heart can cause both immediate emergencies, such as a heart attack, and long-term damage.
+The effects of cocaine on the heart can cause immediate emergencies, such as a heart attack, as well as long-term damage.

 Keep reading to learn more about how cocaine affects the heart and when to seek medical attention.